dustinpfister/blog_posts/_posts/threejs-webgl.md

 This is a post on feature testing for web gl, and using the software renderer in three js in the event that there is no webGL support at all.
 This is a not a getting started post with three.js, webGL, or javaScript in general.
 So then I assume that you have at least some background with three.js and javaScript.

 When writing this post I was using [revision 104 of three.js](https://github.com/mrdoob/three.js/tree/r104), and on top of that I am also using some additional assets in the renderer's folder of the js folder in the examples folder of the three.js repo.
-When it comes to rendering a three js scene with a renderer other than the built in webGL renderer additional assets must be used to provide that additional way of rendering as in many cases it is just unnecessary extra bloatware.
+When it comes to rendering a three js scene with a renderer other than the built in webGL renderer additional assets must be used to provide that additional way of rendering, one note worth example might be the 2d canvas drawing api renderer.

 ## 2 - Using the Software Renderer in the event there is no WebGl support